 "These are all dark skin actors playing Africans and I feel like it would have just been off to see me as a biracial American with a Nigerian accent just pretending that I'm the same colour as everyone else in the movie," they said, adding, "There are spaces that I should not take up."

 Stenberg was likely auditioning for the role of Shuri, the tech-savvy Wakandan princess who serves barbs like, "Great!
 Another white boy for us to fix."
 Letitia Wright, an up-and-coming actress who grew up in Georgetown, Guyana, took on the role.
 Wright is one of the movie's breakout stars, and it's possible Stenberg's decision to walk away contributed to Wright's burgeoning stardom.
-By walking away, Stenberg indirectly uplifted another woman of color, contributing to an even more diverse Hollywood.
+By walking away, Stenberg indirectly uplifted another woman of colour, contributing to an even more diverse Hollywood.
 Sometimes, taking the L means gifting a W to everyone else.

 Read These Stories Next: